-Star Kid is a 1998 sci-fi/family movie that revolves around the adventures of one Spencer Griffith (Joseph Mazzello), a normal kid who found an alien spacesuit lying in a crater in his hometown, crawled into it, and got stuck inside.
-Soon enough he finds himself speaking to an alien A.I., transforming into an advanced tech version of a Super Soldier, and being whisked away to save the universe from Insectoid Aliens.
+Star Kid is a 1997note indie sci-fi/family movie that revolves around the adventures of one Spencer Griffith (Joseph Mazzello), a normal kid who found an alien spacesuit lying in a crater in his hometown, crawled into it, and got stuck inside.
+Soon enough he finds himself speaking to an alien A.I., transforming into an advanced tech version of a Super Soldier, and having to save the Earth from Insectoid Aliens.

 Not to be confused with the musical theatre production troupe Team StarKid.